-In the mid 1800’s much of Michigan was wilderness.
-While many settlements were established on the shore, there was few government maps and almost no official documentation of water depth and shore topology.
-Local knowledge from “fisherman and coastals” was depended on.
-As growth in the upper Great Lakes commenced, calls where made by steamship companies to the U.S. government to offer official maps and depth charts.
-By the 1840’s the US Army was tasked with conducting the first accurate survey of Lake Huron from the St. Mary’s River to the St. Clair river in the south. .
+In the mid-1800s, much of Michigan was wilderness.
+While many settlements were established on the shore, there were few government maps and almost no official documentation of water depth and shore topology.
+Local knowledge from “fisherman and coastal” was depended on.
+As growth in the upper Great Lakes commenced, calls were made by steamship companies to the U.S. government to offer official maps and depth charts.
+By the 1840s the US Army was tasked with conducting the first accurate survey of Lake Huron from the St. Mary’s River to the St. Clair River in the south. .

 George Meade Engineer of the Lakes

 In 1857, Captain George Meade relieved Lt.
-Col. James Kearney on the Lakes Survey mission of the Great Lakes.
-Meade had already established a successful assignments of building lighthouses and mapping the shoals and reefs from the Jersey shore to the Florida Keys.
-In Florida, the shallow reefs ravaged shipping since the Spanish plied the Caribbean in the 1500’s.
+Col., James Kearney, on the Lakes Survey mission of the Great Lakes.
+Meade had already established successful assignments of building lighthouses and mapping the shoals and reefs from the Jersey shore to the Florida Keys.
+In Florida, the shallow reefs ravaged shipping since the Spanish plied the Caribbean in the 1500s.

 170 Foot Towers Loomed Over Saginaw Bay